thomasballinger/rlundo/readme.md

 A patched version of readline is used to fork an interpreter at each prompt.
-If the user enters `undo` then that child process dies and execution is resume. rlundo also removes the terminal output that occured in the recently-deceasedk child process, restoring the terminal to its previous state.
+If the user enters `undo` then that child process dies and execution is resume. rlundo also removes the terminal output that occurred in the recently-deceased child process, restoring the terminal to its previous state.

 The goal is for this to work with any interpreter: